About Led Zeppelin

-Like its predecessor, Led Zeppelin II was an immediate hit, topping the American charts two months after its release and spending seven weeks at number one.
+Like its predecessor, Led Zeppelin II was an immediate hit upon its October 1969 release, topping the American charts two months after its release and spending seven weeks at number one.
 The album helped establish Led Zeppelin as an international concert attraction, and for the next year, the group continued to tour relentlessly.
-Led Zeppelin's sound began to deepen with Led Zeppelin III.
-Released in October of 1970, the album saw them weaving British folk into their heavy rock, a hybrid that deepened the band's sound.
+Led Zeppelin started to broaden their horizons with Led Zeppelin III.
+Recorded in a cottage in Wales and released in October of 1970, the album saw them weaving British folk into their heavy rock, a hybrid that deepened the band's sound.
 Led Zeppelin III reached number one in both the U.K. and U.S. but, comparatively, sales were softer for this record than the two previous blockbusters; it never earned a platinum certification in the U.K. but, over the years, it went platinum six times in the U.S., a sign of its reputation as one of band's most distinctive records.
 Despite Zeppelin's stated aversion to singles, they did support III with the release of "Immigrant Song" as a 7" in the States, backed with the non-LP "Hey, Hey What Can I Do," their only B-side to not appear on an album.
 Led Zeppelin didn't tour as heavily behind Led Zeppelin III as they did Led Zeppelin II, but they were well on their way to consolidating their status as one of the most popular attractions in rock.
 Their next record, an untitled record commonly referred to as Led Zeppelin IV, cemented that reputation.
-Released in November 1971, Led Zeppelin IV merged the heavy blues of II with the folk mysticism of III and at the crossroads of those two extremes lay "Stairway to Heaven," which found the bridge between the two genres.
+Released in November 1971, Led Zeppelin IV merged the heavy blues of II with the folk mysticism of III and at the crossroads of those two extremes lay "Stairway to Heaven," an eight-minute epic that encapsulated much of Zep's majesty.
 "Stairway to Heaven" was an immediate radio hit, eventually becoming the most played song in the history of album-oriented radio; the song was never released as a single.
-Despite the fact that the album never reached number one in America, Led Zeppelin IV was their biggest album ever, selling well over 37 million copies over the next two and a half decades.
+Despite the fact that the album never reached number one in America, Led Zeppelin IV was their biggest album ever, selling well over 37 million copies over the next four decades.

 In Through the Out Door, the band's much-delayed eighth studio album, was finally released in September of 1979.
 The album entered the charts at number one in both America and England.
 In May of 1980, Led Zeppelin embarked on their final European tour.
-In September, Led Zeppelin began rehearsing at Jimmy Page's house in preparation for an American tour.
+In September, they began rehearsing at Jimmy Page's house in preparation for an American tour.
 On September 25, John Bonham was found dead in his bed -- following an all-day drinking binge, he had passed out and choked on his own vomit.
 In December of 1980, Led Zeppelin announced they were disbanding, since they could not continue without Bonham.